jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.3.3 April 21 2020 =
+Added defaults for some Customizer settings on the frontend.

 = 1.3.2 April 17 2020 =
 Updated CSS for the Image Grid layout to work with the new sidebar options.